oblivia-simplex/feral_machines/posts/c_interview.md

 ---
 title: 'Feminisms of the Future, Now: Rethinking Technofeminism and the Manifesto Form'
-author: Lucca Fraser interviewed by Esme Hogeveen
+author: Olivia Olivia Lucca Fraser interviewed by Esme Hogeveen
 date: 2017-01-01
 abstract: Esme Hogeveen interviewed me for Issue 132 of C magazine, back in 2016, on the Xenofeminist Manifesto and related topics.
 tags: